 Why the name Project Mercury?
-The name is inspired both by the Roman god of messages and the first human spaceflight by the US.
+This was the original code name of the project and was inspired both by the Roman god of messages and the first human spaceflight by the US.
 This project is our first step into the new world of AI powered assistance and focuses on being the connection (or messenger) between the user and the AI model.

-This project is currently in the alpha phase.
+This project is currently in a very early public preview state.
 Expect many significant changes to the code as we experiment and refine the user experiences of this tool.
 We appreciate your feedback and patience as we continue our development.

 Some prerequisites for building an AI Shell:

-• Build script requires PowerShell v7.2 or newer versions
+- Build script requires PowerShell v7.4 or newer versions

 Here are the steps to install and use.